 The idiom food for thought has been in use since the 1800s.
-An idiom is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal definition.
 We will examine the definition of the expression food for thought, where it comes from and some examples of its use in sentences.

 Food for thought means something that is worth thinking about, something worth mulling over, something that should be pondered in order to obtain the full understanding of the idea.
 An idea that is food for thought is profound and should be examined thoroughly.
 The idea is of digesting the idea, rather than plowing through it quickly.
 This metaphor of digesting knowledge is also found in the sentiment of chewing something over, meaning to ponder something in order to obtain the full understanding of the idea or to think something through, thoroughly.